Tennessee

 What is Kairos Power building in Tennessee?

-Kairos Power plans to build and operate the Hermes low-power demonstration reactor in Oak Ridge to demonstrate our capability to deliver clean, safe, and affordable nuclear heat.
-Hermes will be designed to achieve a thermal power level of 35 MWth, compared to 320 MWth for Kairos Power’s future commercial reactors.
-The construction and operation of Hermes is a key step on our path to commercialize the Kairos Power Fluoride Salt-Cooled High-Temperature Reactor (KP-FHR) and to achieve our mission to enable the world’s transition to clean energy.
+Kairos Power plans to build and operate the Hermes Low-Power Demonstration Reactor in Oak Ridge to demonstrate our ability to deliver clean, safe, and affordable nuclear heat.
+Hermes will be designed to achieve a thermal power level of 35 MWth, compared to 188 MWth for Kairos Power’s future commercial reactors.
+The construction and operation of Hermes is a key step on our path to commercializing Fluoride Salt-Cooled High-Temperature Reactor (KP-FHR) technology.

-Kairos Power will be the owner and operator of the Hermes reactor.
+Kairos Power will be the owner and operator of both Hermes reactors.

-Kairos Power is responsible for all costs associated with the construction, operation, and future decommissioning of Hermes.
+Kairos Power is responsible for all costs associated with the construction, operation, and future decommissioning of both Hermes reactors.
 To date, Kairos Power has been nearly exclusively funded through private investment.

-In support of the effort to construct and commission Hermes, Kairos Power was selected by the Department of Energy in December 2020 to receive an investment of up to $303 million over seven years.
-This funding will also support work at Oak Ridge National Laboratory aligned with the Hermes reactor deployment.
+In December 2020, Kairos Power was selected by the U.S. Department of Energy to receive an investment of up to $303 million from the Advanced Reactor Demonstration Program to support Hermes' construction and commissioning.
+Part of this funding will go to support work at Oak Ridge National Laboratory that will enable the Hermes project.

 Why Tennessee?

-The location of Oak Ridge, Tennessee was chosen based on the unique combination of regional workforce capabilities, proximity to highly capable local collaborators, such as Oak Ridge National Laboratory and Tennessee Valley Authority, and the infrastructure and characterization data available for the selected site.
-Tennessee has played an important role in nuclear technology development and Kairos Power looks forward to building on this legacy to enable the next generation of clean, safe, and affordable advanced reactors for the U.S. energy markets and around the world.
+The location of Oak Ridge, Tennessee, was chosen based on the unique combination of regional workforce capabilities, proximity to highly capable local collaborators, such as Oak Ridge National Laboratory, the University of Tennessee, and the Tennessee Valley Authority, and the infrastructure and characterization data available for the selected site.
+Tennessee has played an important role in nuclear technology development, and Kairos Power looks forward to building on this legacy to enable the next generation of clean, safe, and affordable advanced reactors for the U.S. energy markets and around the world.